-So, how to tell if a cat has fleas?
-It’s quite simple really.
+Wondering how to tell if your cat has fleas?

 9 Signs to Look For to Tell if Your Cat Has Fleas